kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 2. **_List all Suppliers with total sales over $10,000 in the Order Details table.
 Include the Company Name from the Suppliers Table and present as a bar chart_ (5 Marks)**

 ###### Query

+I initially tried formatting Sales Total as USD, but encountered some issues when creating the bar chart, therefore sitcking to just `CONVERT`, in order to limit decimal places.

 ```sql
     SELECT s.CompanyName AS "Company Name",